Farm Bill

 Action:

-Public policy should also continue to protect and strengthen the ability of farmers and ranchers to join together in cooperative efforts that maintain and promote the economic well-being of farmers, ensure access to competitive markets, and help capitalize on market opportunities like value-added processing to meet changing consumer demand.
+Public policy should also continue to protect and strengthen the ability of farmers and ranchers to join in cooperative efforts that maintain and promote the economic well-being of farmers, ensure access to competitive markets, and help capitalize on market opportunities like value-added processing to meet changing consumer demand.
 By pooling the buying power of hundreds or thousands of individual producers, farmer cooperatives can supply their members—at a competitive price—with nearly every input necessary to run a successful farming operation, including access to a dependable source of credit.

-We applaud the introduction of S. 1400/H.R.
+Our members are ready to expand public-private partnership opportunities to improve the deliverability of conservation programs, and we applaud the introduction of S. 1400/H.R.
 3036, the Increased TSP Access Act of 2023, by Sens.
 Braun and Bennet and Reps.
 Baird and Spanberger.
 NCFC supports instructing the U.S. Department of Agriculture (USDA) to increase utilization of third-party Technical Service Providers (TSPs) to ensure better technical assistance to producers.
 Specifically, NCFC recommends streamlining the TSP certification process, including certified crop advisors, and cooperative-based staff and scientists.
-Farmer cooperatives have been at the forefront of proactive work to improve the environment in the communities they serve.
-Our goal is to support science-based, achievable, and affordable environmental policies and initiatives.
-From pest management to nutrient management, from the development of cutting-edge technologies to implementation of area-wide conservation practices, farmer cooperatives have the expertise and the credibility to serve as the best source for information regarding production practices.
-Our members are ready to expand public-private partnership opportunities to improve the deliverability of conservation programs.

 Additionally, trade is vital to the continued prosperity of co-ops and their farmer and rancher members—with over 95 percent of the world’s population living outside of the United States, our agricultural producers need foreign markets to grow demand and the programs that serve as catalysts to increased market access.
 We call on Congress to include S. 176, Expanding Agricultural Exports Act of 2023, introduced by Sen. Angus King, and its House companion, H.R.
 648, Agriculture Export Promotion Act of 2023, introduced by Rep. Dan Newhouse, in the farm bill.
 This legislation would double funding for the Market Access Program and Foreign Market Development Program.